RV Travel Newsletter Issue 864 - RV Travel

 Current wildfire information

 To help with your travel planning, here is complete, up-to-the-minute wildfire information around the U.S., from Incident Information System (InciWeb), a U.S. government interagency.
 Click here.
 Here is a real-time interactive map of USA wildfires.
-(75 wildfires as of Friday, Sept.
+(75 wildfires burning as of Friday, Sept.
+21.)
 (Note: Click the “x” next to “Sign In” if you don’t want to sign in.)
 Includes number of acres burned and percentage of containment for every wildfire in America.
 From esri.com.
 Here from NOAA is a map of the current fire and smoke conditions in North America (click below the map for “fire” or “smoke”).
 Map of Canadian wildfires.
 From Natural Resources Canada.

 Camco vent insulator keeps you warm…and cool!